Local Development Setup

 Local Frontend Development

 An out-of-the-box working SPA is nice to start with but, ultimately, you want your Bloomreach Content account to power your experience.
 The first step to getting there is to obtain the code of the Reference SPA.
 You can do so by cloning the public git repository:

 git clone https://github.com/bloomreach/bloomreach-reference-spa

-The Reference SPA is a React-based, client-side rendered frontend.
+The Reference SPA is a React-based, server-side rendered frontend.
 You can run the Reference SPA locally and start changing it, or you can use it as a reference implementation for your own "from scratch" frontend.
 If you choose to run the Reference SPA locally, follow the instructions in the project’s README file.
 The SPA is configured to run over HTTPS by default in order to make the integration with the Bloomreach Content back-end work.

 The first time you start your local SPA, your browser may show a warning that the connection is not private and it may be unsafe to proceed.
 Since you are in full control of the application, you can ignore this warning and proceed.